PAGalaxyLab/YAHFA/README.md

 ## Introduction

 YAHFA is a hook framework for Android ART.
 It provides an efficient way for method hooking or replacement.
 Currently it supports Android 6.0 and 5.1, on either `x86` or `armeabi` platform.

+Please take a look at this [article](http://rk700.github.io/2017/03/30/YAHFA-introduction/) for more information.

 ## Build